When good bots go bad.

 Renaming WordPress access gives you a lot of security and helps prevent your website from getting hacked.
 By doing so, you’ll be keeping bots out by preventing them from running autologin guesses.

 Finally, our WebOps service is also a great way to monitor and optimize your site to fight the bots.
-Let us take care of your site’s defenses so you can focus on the good stuff.
+Let us take care of your site’s defences so you can focus on the good stuff.

 The good, the bad, and the useful